pekwm/pekwm/doc/autoproperties.md

 > with no experience with them.
 A good rule of thumb is: "Anywhere
 > you'd think to use '\*', use '.\*'".
 Also, '^' matches the beginning
 > of a string, '$' matches the end, and '.' is any single
 > character.
-Pekwm has some special flags to that modifies regular
+Pekwm has some special flags that modify regular
 > expression matching.
 Specifying regular expressions in the form
 > /pattern/flags allow flags to be set.
 The supported flags are ! for
 > inverting the match and i for case insensitive matches.
 Explaining